COLLEGE OF BEHAVIORAL AND SOCIAL SCIENCES (BSOS)2141 Tydings Hall, 301-405-1679

 Global Communities is a two-year living-learning program sponsored by the College of Behavioral and Social Sciences (BSOS).
 Students participate in a combination of courses, co-curricular opportunities, and residential living organized around the theme of globalization and its challenges and opportunities.
 The program enriches student understanding of the causes and consequences of the world’s interconnectedness, and provides academic and intercultural skills to help them address the issues it raises.
 We value diversity—cultural, intellectual, and ideological—and seek to provide a tolerant place where differences are celebrated.
 Participants in the program are part of a network of relationships beyond campus and outside the country.

 The International Studies Program brings together undergraduate students from a variety of disciplines who share an interest in global issues, politics, and events.
 Each entering class of approximately sixty-five students takes courses together during the freshman and sophomore years.
 The majority of International Studies Scholars reside in Centreville Hall.
-International Studies was one of the original four College Park Scholars programs launched in 1994, sponsored by the
+International Studies was one of the original four College Park Scholars programs launched in 1994, sponsored by the College of Behavioral and Social Sciences (BSOS) and the Department of Government and Politics (GVPT).
+The Faculty Director and the Teaching Assistants all have their roots in the Department of Government and Politics.

 College Park Scholars, Justice and Legal Thought